 Full infield tarps are going to be heavy, anyway you look at it, especially when wet.
 Even the smallest tarps with lightweight materials (4-6oz) can weigh nearly 500 lbs.
 And the largest tarp with premium heavyweight vinyl (10 oz) can weigh more than a ton.
 The amount of wear and use your tarp will get will determine whether you need a heavyweight material or if lighter weight materials will work for you.

 A relatively new style of infield tarp designed to protect only the infield skin for extended periods of time.
 They help manage moisture levels on your infield skin (preventing evaporation).
 This tarp covers just the skin (no grass) so it can be left on an infield skin for days, weeks or months without risk of burning any grass during in the daytime sun.
 You may consider using a skin tarp all winter to prevent topdressing materials from blowing onto the turf edges during strong winter winds, which can result in excessive infield lips.

-There are two standard sizes for skin tarps - regulation baseball and Little League.
-Field measurements must be accurate so there is no overlap on infield or outfield grasses.
+There are two standard sizes for skin tarps — regulation baseball and Little League.
+Many ballfield professionals save money on their Skin Tarp by matching their infield cut-outs to the standard dimensions of our tarps.
+Ensure top performance when there is no overlap onto your infield or outfield turf grasses.